 For example, if you know your gorge yourself every day you come home for dinner, it is delusional to think, “I’m weak.
 I need to be stronger.”
 Understand where that Irrational You is coming from.
 Try to empathize.
 Introspect.
 “Of course she’s gorging herself!
 She’s starving!
 She hasn’t eaten since her short lunch at 11:30AM.
 It’s been over six hours now!”

 Contrary to popular belief, I actually think it’s okay to scold yourself a little.
+Change requires pressure.
 Self-loathing tells you what things you should fix.
 It gives you a self-improvement road map, so to speak.
 But once you notice something you don’t like, you have to act.
 It’s not productive to just sit there and lash yourself.
 You need a new plan.

 We already discussed the negative impacts that habitual psychological stress can have on your body and mind.
 But do you know that both poor and abbreviated sleep do the same thing?
 Did you know that looking at your phone screen delays your bed time?
 And promotes restlessness even if you DO manage to get to bed on time?
 Did you know that bright overhead lights do these things, too?
 Did you know that you should do some form of exercise every day?
 Did you know that exercising after work doesn’t cancel out the fact that you sat nearly motionless all day?
 And that it doesn’t “earn” you a slice of cake?